wjtje/libcamera-apps-alpine/README.md

 This a version of libcamera-apps that are compiled for Alpine Linux, for the original version go to: [raspberrypi/libcamera-apps](https://github.com/raspberrypi/libcamera-apps).

-> Version 1.1.1 has an issue with building on aarch64

 ## Getting the camera to work

 Getting the camera to work under alpine linux requires some work.
 (I assume that you have a working installation)